 I have this problem all the time.
 I always put too much on and never really finish everything.
 I guess I don’t think about it much at the end of the day (so I feel like I don’t really have an answer to your question) because I’m usually just exhausted and fall asleep.
 The next day, however, I stare at the old to do list.
 I used to transfer everything left over from yesterday onto today’s list automatically, but then I realized it sucked the joy out of my day and out of creating my to do list for the day.
 And sometimes those tasks just weren’t so important to begin with so now I rarely transfer over old tasks (unless it’s something pressing of course).
 Don’t know if that helped but I definitely can relate to what you wrote about!

-- When do you write your to-do list?
+- How many things do you have in your to do list?

-- How many items do you write in your To-do?
+- How many items do you put on your daily to-do list?

 - regarding writing and completing the to-do list, how do you keep yourself accountable?